Maureen N. McLane

 Maureen N. McLane (born December 24, 1967) is an American poet, critic, and professor.
-She received the National Book Critics Circle Award.
+She received the 2002 National Book Critics Circle's Nona Balakian Citation for Excellence in Reviewing.

-Life
+Early life and education

-McLane was raised in upstate New York.
-She holds degrees from Harvard University, the University of Oxford (where she was a Rhodes Scholar), and the University of Chicago.
+Maureen N. McLane was raised in upstate New York.
+She received a BA from Harvard University in 1989, earned a Rhodes Scholarship to the University of Oxford where she received another BA in 1991, and got her PhD from the University of Chicago in 1997.

-She is the author of four books of poetry, including This Blue.
-My Poets (FSG, 2012), a hybrid of memoir and criticism, was a finalist for the 2012 National Book Critics Circle Award for autobiography.
-McLane is also a contributing editor at Boston Review and poetry editor at Grey.
-She is currently professor of English at New York University.

-Reception and influence
+Career

-McLane's first full-length poetry collection (Same Life: poems, Farrar, Straus & Giroux, 2008) was a finalist for the Lambda Literary Award and The Publishing Triangle Audre Lorde Award.
-It was named as one of the Chicago Tribune Literary Editor's Best Books.
-Her follow-up book, World Enough: poems (Farrar, Straus & Giroux, 2010), was selected by Paul Muldoon in The New Yorker as a best poetry book of the year.
+McLane is the author of five books of poetry.
+Her first full-length poetry collection, Same Life: Poems (Farrar, Straus & Giroux, 2008), was a finalist for the Lambda Literary Award for Lesbian Poetry and the Publishing Triangle Audre Lorde Award.

+Her follow-up book, World Enough: Poems (Farrar, Straus & Giroux, 2010), was selected by Paul Muldoon in The New Yorker as a best poetry book of the year.
-McLane achieved literary celebrity with the publication of her hybrid criticism-biography My Poets, which Paris Review editor Lorin Stein called "the survey course of my dreams."
-My Poets was lauded in The New York Times, NPR, Bookforum, New York Observer, Boston Globe, and elsewhere for its groundbreaking hybridity.

-Writing in Bookforum, Parul Sehgal remarked that "To read McLane is to be reminded that the brain may be an organ, but the mind is a muscle.
+McLane achieved greater recognition with the publication of her hybrid criticism-memoir My Poets (Farrar, Straus and Giroux, 2012), which was a finalist for the 2012 National Book Critics Circle Award for Memoir and Autobiography.'
+The Paris Review editor Lorin Stein called it "the survey course of my dreams."
+My Poets was lauded in The New York Times, NPR, The New York Observer, and The Boston Globe.
+Writing in Bookforum, Parul Sehgal remarked: "To read McLane is to be reminded that the brain may be an organ, but the mind is a muscle.
 Hers is a roving, amphibious intelligence; she's at home in the essay and the fragment, the polemic and the elegy."

+This Blue (Farrar, Straus and Giroux, 2014) was a finalist for the National Book Award for Poetry.

+She is the Henry James Professor of English and American letters at New York University.
+McLane has also been a contributor to Boston Review, The New York Times, Los Angeles Review of Books, Chicago Tribune, and The Washington Post.
+In 2023, she received the James Merrill House Fellowship.